Oblika/ssh-BruteForce/README.md

-# To use this small tool for brute-forcing SSH,
+#sshBruteForce
-you first need to specify the Host and Username.
+To use this small tool for brute-forcing SSH, you first need to specify the Host and Username.